-Today's certification practices do little to screen out ineffective teachers, and they appear to prevent some high-potential candidates from entering the profession.

-The digital age makes certification reform even more pressing for two reasons:
+Today's certification practices do little to screen out ineffective teachers, and they appear to prevent some high-potential candidates from entering the profession.38 The digital age makes certification reform even more pressing for two reasons:

 - The need to teach across state lines.
 The use of digital tools can extend teachers' reach nationally and internationally.
-This heightens the importance of eliminating state-based certification barriers: No policy should block great teachers from reaching a given state's children, no matter where the teacher resides or which license she holds.
+This possibility heightens the importance of eliminating state-based certification barriers: No policy should block great teachers from reaching a given state's children, no matter where teachers reside or which license they hold.
 State policies need to be swiftly amended to fix this issue.
-If they are not, federal policymakers should step in: Under the Interstate Commerce Clause, the emerging interstate economy for instruction allows for federal preemption of state laws that affect this national talent exchange.
-Just as federal law prevents individual states from restricting commerce across state lines in other industries, federal action could trump state policies that keep great teachers residing elsewhere from instructing the state's children virtually. - The need to use non-certified personnel.
-Under some state-certification laws, a licensed teacher must supervise students when taking core courses, even if learning online.
+If they are not, federal policymakers should step in: Under the interstate commerce clause, the emerging interstate economy for instruction allows for federal preemption of state laws that affect this national talent exchange.
+Just as federal law prevents individual states from restricting commerce across state lines in other industries, federal action could trump state policies that keep great teachers who reside elsewhere from instructing the state's children virtually. - The need to use noncertified personnel.
+Under some state-certification laws, a licensed teacher must supervise students who are taking core courses, even if they are learning online.
 This restriction undermines the economics of using digital learning to free great teachers' time, pay them more, and save money.
-Without such restrictions, could employ expensive schools less non-licensed personnel to monitor students, splitting cost savings between salaries for the fewer, better in-person teachers and the school.
-Unless paired with shared cost savings, digital instruction will not launch the kind of virtuous cycle of sustainable excellence described above, in which digital instruction enables excellent in-person teachers to reach more students, enables schools to pay them more for doing so, and thereby entices more excellent teachers to enter and stay in the profession.
+Without such restrictions, schools could employ less expensive nonlicensed personnel to monitor students, splitting cost savings between salaries for the fewer, better in-person teachers and the school.
+Unless paired with shared cost savings, digital instruction will not launch the kind of virtuous cycle of sustainable excellence described above, in which digital instruction enables excellent in-person teachers to reach more students, enables schools to pay them more for doing so, and thereby entices greater numbers of excellent teachers to enter and stay in the profession.